mattermost/mattermost-handbook/company/how-to-guides-for-staff/how-to-update-handbook.md

 ## Guidelines

-* **Be concise:** Say what is essential, not more.
+* **Be concise:** Say what's essential, not more.
 * **Get feedback:** Have someone from your target audience read your draft to share feedback so you can [savor surprises](../about-mattermost/mindsets.md#savor-surprises).

 ## Steps

 If this is your first time contributing to Mattermost, first read the [Mattermost Contributor Agreement](https://www.mattermost.org/mattermost-contributor-agreement/) and sign it \(at the bottom of the page\), so you can be added to the Mattermost [Approved Contributor List](https://docs.google.com/spreadsheets/d/1NTCeG-iL_VS9bFqtmHSfwETo5f-8MQ7oMDE5IUYJi_Y/pubhtml?gid=0&single=true).
-Please ensure the **GitHub username** field matches your username exactly on GitHub, including capitalization.
+Please ensure the **GitHub username** field matches your GitHub username exactly, including capitalization.

 ### Editing an Existing Page

 1. The quickest way to begin is navigating to the page you want to edit in [Mattermost Handbook](https://handbook.mattermost.com/), then clicking the **Edit on GitHub** icon in the top right navigation.
 This opens the page in GitHub that you can edit.
-2. In GitHub click the pencil icon in the navigation bar \(above the page header\) called **Edit the file in your fork of this project** to open the editable Markdown format page.
+2. In GitHub click the pencil icon in the navigation bar \(above the page header\) called **Edit the file in your fork of this project** to open the editable Markdown-format page.

   * To learn more about Markdown formatting, see the [Mattermost guide for formatting text](https://docs.mattermost.com/help/messaging/formatting-text.html), or [the guide from GitBook](https://docs.gitbook.com/editing-content/markdown).